 So here we have it.
 Various stressors including excess Ca help cause a Mg deficiency.
 The Mg deficiency causes an electrolyte imbalance and loss of energy.
 This in turn causes a malfunction in the cardiovascular system (as well as other parts of the body).
 As a result, the heart cells start to die and the arteries become damaged.
 Inflammation sets in with plaque and Ca deposits building up in the heart and arteries.
 Heart disease ensues in forms of atherosclerosis, cardiac arrest, hypertension, stroke, heart attack etc..

 Mg is the nearest thing you will get to a silver bullet.
 Being replete in this vital mineral will protect you from numerous diseases and conditions so get your silver bullet now and supplement with a good quality Mg supplement.
-Those I recommend can be found on the right hand side bar of this site.

 Have you had a CCS?